markustonnessen/DT_FOWT_Prediciton_Model/README.md

 - `early_stop_time = 600`

 The trained model gets a `MLSTM_MODEL_NAME`.
-By setting this to `"Option2\_LT\_WD0\_Floater"` the trained model for Option2, long-term sea states and wave direction of 0 deg.
+By setting this to `"Option2_LT_WD0_Floater"` the trained model for Option2, long-term sea states and wave direction of 0 deg.

 `Prediction_state` refers to the desired state to plot and showcase during prediction.
 After the prediction is done, all predicted system states are highlighted in plots.
 Only one system state is showcased during prediction, as showcasing them all would need great computational power.

-`plot\_figure` acts as a toggle button to control whether the plot with the desired `Prediction\_state` shall be generated or not.
+`plot_figure` acts as a toggle button to control whether the plot with the desired `Prediction_state` shall be generated or not.

 `timestep` is the base time resolution of the simulation and prediction data.
 It defines how often the data points are sampled in the measured input signals and predicted output sequences.

-`time\_horizon` sets how far into the future, in seconds, each prediction extends, for each `timestep`.
+`time_horizon` sets how far into the future, in seconds, each prediction extends, for each `timestep`.

-`pred\_error\_x` and `pred\_error\_y` are manual constant offsets applied to align predicted data better in relation to the measured data, in the x- and y-axis.
+`pred_error_x` and `pred_error_y` are manual constant offsets applied to align predicted data better in relation to the measured data, in the x- and y-axis.
 Used as desired.

-`pred\_freq` refers to how often the prediction model is triggered to make a new prediction, in seconds.
+`pred_freq` refers to how often the prediction model is triggered to make a new prediction, in seconds.
 This parameter is adjustable for the user and depends on the computational efficiency desired.

-`save\_csv` acts as a toggle button to control whether or not a .csv file with the prediction history shall be saved.
+`save_csv` acts as a toggle button to control whether or not a .csv file with the prediction history shall be saved.

-`save\_csv\_time` refers to when the prediction history .csv file shall be saved, and includes all previous prediction data from when the prediction started.
+`save_csv_time` refers to when the prediction history .csv file shall be saved, and includes all previous prediction data from when the prediction started.

-`early\_stop\_enabled` acts as a toggle button to enable an early stopping of the prediction model, even tho the SIMA simulation extends for a longer duration.
+`early_stop_enabled` acts as a toggle button to enable an early stopping of the prediction model, even tho the SIMA simulation extends for a longer duration.
 This is useful in scenarios where predictions for the whole SIMA simulation aren't necessary to generate.

-`early\_stop\_time` refers to when, in time, the prediction process shall stop if `early\_stop\_enabled = True`.
-If this is set to `early\_stop\_enabled = False`, the prediction process runs throughout the whole process.
+`early_stop_time` refers to when, in time, the prediction process shall stop if `early_stop_enabled = True`.
+If this is set to `early_stop_enabled = False`, the prediction process runs throughout the whole process.

 ### Internal Paths and Files

-In order to be able to run the \acs{DT framework and SIMA model, SIMA has to be downloaded, used with a valid license, and the system needs to know where to initiate the software.
+In order to be able to run the DT framework and SIMA model, SIMA has to be downloaded, used with a valid license, and the system needs to know where to initiate the software.
 It also needs to make additional files for the framework to function, as the framework utilizes these files to know which states to use for prediction and data collection.

 - `pathToSima = r"C:\Users\marku\Documents\DT_prediction_model\DOLPHINN\SIMA_simulation\sima-4.8.0-windows\sima.exe"`
 - `pathToWorkspace = r"C:\Users\marku\Documents\DT_prediction_model\DOLPHINN\SIMA_simulation"`